 Human Machine Interface (HMI): The basis for human-machine interaction

-The high level of technological innovation that has characterized the last three decades is changing everyone's daily lives.
-In the private sphere, this is primarily due to the advent of digital devices and constant networking - in the business sphere, it is due to intelligent machines and systems (Industry 4.0), artificial intelligence (AI) and continuous advances in materials and supplies.
-One component, however, remains: the human being as an acting actor in this mixed situation.
+The high level of technological innovation that has characterized the last three decades is changing everyone's life.
+In the private sphere, this is primarily due to the advent of digital end devices and constant networking - in business through intelligent machines and systems (Industry 4.0), artificial intelligence (AI) and continuous advances in materials and supplies.
+However, one component remains: the human being as an active player in this situation.

-Our Logistics Lexicon provides you with insights into the basics of Human Machine Interfaces (HMI) as a user interface for virtually any machine, regardless of age.
+Our logistics lexicon provides you with insights into the basics of Human Machine Interfaces (HMI) as a user interface for practically any machine, regardless of age.

-Definition Human Machine Interface: What is behind the term?
+Definition of Human Machine Interface: What is behind the term?

-Machines and plants are always only as efficient and integrative as the actor acting there (e.g. operator) is able to control the whole.
-All aspects that characterize the term "Human Machine Interface" concern the interface between the human and the machine.
+Machines and systems are only ever as efficient and integrative as the person operating them (e.g. the operator) is able to control the whole.
+All aspects that characterize the term "Human Machine Interface" relate to the interface between man and machine.

-An example from everyday life: A car can be used completely, at least as far as possible, without relevant muscle input from the driver.
-The essential control elements however, the gas pedal, the clutch, the brake as well as the steering wheel are essential to steer the vehicle.
-Each of these components in itself represents a Human Machine Interface (HMI).
+An example from everyday life: a car can be used completely, at least to a large extent, without the driver having to use any relevant muscle power.
+However, the main control elements - the accelerator pedal, clutch, brake and steering wheel - are essential for steering the vehicle.
+Each of these components is a Human Machine Interface (HMI) in its own right.

 In the context of logistics processes, these are naturally different aspects, but the principle remains the same.
-A classic Human Machine Interface in the industrial or commercial sector are industrial PCs.
-They enable plant control even under adverse conditions, are insensitive to cold, heat or vibration and are used for process visualization or in the field of production engineering.
+Industrial PCs are a classic human-machine interface in the industrial or commercial sector.
+They enable system control even under adverse conditions, are insensitive to cold, heat or vibrations and are used for process visualization or in the field of production technology.

 Where are Human Machine Interfaces used?
-Typical applications
+Typical areas of application

-Even if the term suggests otherwise, Human Machine Interfaces (HMI) have been with us since the dawn of time, when the first machines or tools were developed.
-To stick with a simple example, the light switch is the link between the human (user) and the electrical control system to turn lights on and off.
+Even if the term suggests otherwise, Human Machine Interfaces (HMI) have been with us since the beginning of time, when the first machines or tools were developed.
+To stick with a simple example: the light switch is the link between the person (user) and the electrical control system to switch the light on and off.

-We would like to show further examples of an HMI:
+We would like to show you further examples of an HMI:

-- The steering wheel as HMI of vehicles such as cars, trucks, industrial trucks (lift trucks, forklifts etc.) and Co.
+- The steering wheel as the HMI of vehicles such as cars, trucks, industrial trucks (pallet trucks, forklifts, etc.) and co.

-- The switch as HMI for the operation of certain equipment (light control, roller shutter drive, etc.)
+- The switch as an HMI for operating certain systems (light control, roller shutter drive, etc.)

-- The computer as HMI to control programs
+- The computer as an HMI for controlling programs

-- The industrial PC as HMI for function control of machines, plants and storage areas
+- The industrial PC as an HMI for the functional control of machines, systems and storage areas

 Advantages of an HMI and other relevant aspects of a user interface

-Despite all the technical possibilities, humans continue to take the lead in most segments.
-A Human Machine Interface represents the link between humans and machines, offers possibilities for influence and makes efficient warehouse management possible in the first place.
-Especially when it comes to making warehouse management as efficient as possible, it's all about using HMIs like the industrial PC.
-This computer, also called an IPC, is designed for use in the industrial sector and offers the necessary interfaces and construction types required for intuitive use.
+Despite all the technical possibilities, people continue to take the lead in most segments.
+A human-machine interface is the link between people and machines, offers opportunities to exert influence and makes efficient warehouse management possible in the first place.
+The use of HMIs such as the industrial PC is particularly important when it comes to making warehouse management as efficient as possible.
+This computer, also known as an IPC, is designed for use in the industrial sector and offers the necessary interfaces and construction types required for intuitive use.

 Advantages of using a Human Machine Interface (HMI):

-- Simple as well as intuitive function control by means of buttons, levers and other components
+- Simple and intuitive function control using buttons, levers and other components

 - Simple visualization of processes to optimize control